Violence and the Sacred:

 The martyr is one who ‘bears witness’ to the Lord’s sacrifice by making his own.
 All he asks is that we — as represented by the Chorus — are prepared in turn to ‘bear witness’ to him.

 The ambiguity of Murder in the Cathedral — that it ends in death but simultaneously ends in triumph — may be seen as reflecting the ambiguity of Christianity itself.
 Certainly Eliot is working on the premise that only Christ’s violent death can give life to humanity.
 We might want to label the play ‘Christian tragedy’, but it is noteworthy that Eliot himself does not do so.
-Nor, I think, will that often confusing term ‘tragi-comedy’ serve us: Waiting for Godot is now the twentieth-century model of the genre; and in Godot the two structures effectively cancel each other out, the ‘boredom’ overwhelming both ‘horror’ and ‘glory’.
+Nor, I think, will that often confusing term ‘tragi-comedy’ serve us: Waiting for Godot is now the twentieth-century model of that genre; and in Godot the two structures effectively cancel each other out, the ‘boredom’ overwhelming both ‘horror’ and ‘glory’.

 It is tempting, then, to rest content with some such neutral term as ‘religious drama’; but even that raises its own difficulties.
 We know from Eliot’s own published speculations about the writing of plays that he did not approve of drama which explicitly addressed contemporary social issues, such as communism and fascism, unemployment and war.
 But did he succeed in producing a work which is exclusively religious?
 Is the ritual completely self-contained, and convincing as such?